neutrinolabs/xrdp/README.md

 ## Overview

+_xrdp v0.9.x is end-of-life.
+It contains known vulnerabilities.
+Please upgrade to v0.10.x as soon as possible._

+If you'd like us to fix vulnerabilities in xrdp v0.9.x and are willing to sponsor the work, contact xrdp-core@googlegroups.com.

 **xrdp** provides a graphical login to remote machines using Microsoft Remote Desktop Protocol (RDP). xrdp accepts connections from a variety of RDP clients:
   * FreeRDP